Fillings

 • Dental Amalgam

-An amalgam, or silver-colored, filling is composed of several different metals, including silver, tin, copper, and mercury.
+An amalgam, or silver-colored filling, is composed of several different metals, including silver, tin, copper, and mercury.

 Because this filling is very durable, it’s often the filling of choice for biting surfaces.
 It’s also one of the most cost-effective options.
 Amalgam fillings sometimes require the removal of more tooth structure than composite resin fillings, and won’t blend in with natural enamel.
 If you are concerned about the metals used in amalgams, discuss alternatives with your dentist.